shawnnnkb/LGDD/README.md

 ![View-of-Delft](./docs/all_Figures/Visualization.png)

-Some visualization results on the VoD validation set (first row) and TJ4DRadSet test set (second row).
-Each figure corresponds to a frame of data containing an image and radar points (gray), with the red triangle marking the ego-vehicle position.
-Orange and yellow boxes represent ground-truths in the perspective and bird’s-eye views, respectively.
-Green and blue boxes indicate predicted bounding boxes from LGDD, and the bottom left shows BEV feature map visualizations.
-Figures (a), (b), and (c) demonstrate the detection performance of LGDD on cars, cyclists, and pedestrians of VoD, respectively.
-Figures (d), (e), and (f) illustrate the robustness of LGDD in the complex environments of the TJ4DRadSet, such as low-light nighttime conditions and out-of-focus scenarios.
+Figures (a), (b), and (c) show some visualization results on the VoD \cite{VoD} validation set, while (d), (e), and (f) show results on the TJ4DRadSet \cite{TJ4DRadSet} test set.
+Orange and yellow boxes represent ground truths in the perspective and bird's-eye views, respectively, while blue and green boxes indicate predicted bounding boxes in the corresponding views.
+The first and second figures compare the baseline with our LGDD \cite{RCFusion}, while the third visualizes LGDD's detection on the image plane.
 Better zoom in for details.